Low Glycemic Index Foods and Gestational Diabetes Diet + Testimonial By Female Trainer and Life Coach Andjela Tanasic

 I managed to stick to the plan, which included mainly consuming healthy fats and lean proteins till the end of the pregnancy.

-I can for sure say that Low glycemic index foods are the best pregnancy diet out there!
+I can definitely say that low-glycemic-index foods are the best pregnancy diet out there!
 Pregnant women should focus on controlling their blood sugar throughout the pregnancy.
-This usually leads to a healthy weight gain which is what baby and mom need". - coach Andjela Tanasic
+This usually leads to healthy weight gain, which is what the baby and “ - coach Andjela Tanasic

 Foods to avoid during pregnancy

-There are certain foods that pregnant women should avoid because they can cause health problems, such as unpasteurized dairy products or raw or undercooked eggs, meat, and fish.
+Certain foods, such as unpasteurized dairy products or raw or undercooked eggs, meat, and fish, should be avoided by pregnant women because they can cause health problems.
 Pregnant women should also avoid eating large amounts of processed foods, as these can be high in salt, sugar, and unhealthy fats.
 Eating a healthy diet during pregnancy is essential for both the mother and the baby.

 Healthy diet recommendations during pregnancy